Orfey95/Linux-Tasks/Task2/README.md

 # Give permissions to read file /var/log/syslog to user
 sudo setfacl -m u:$username:r /var/log/syslog
 ```
-4) Write a script to automate applying policies from the 2 and 3.
+4) Write a script to automate applying policies from the 2 and 3. <br>
 Script for task 2:
 ```
 vagrant@EPUAKHAWO13DT11:~$ ./task2.sh newuser newpassword